CBD and Melatonin for Sleep: Which One Should I Choose?

 Research published in the Journal of Clinical Endocrinology & Metabolism deemed the ideal dose of melatonin to be 0.3- 1.0MG .
 While most people report positive effects with up to 5MG of melatonin, it’s possible you could find sleep aids with up to 15MG of melatonin - a dose high enough to potentially cause feelings of grogginess the next morning.

 With so many flocking to CBD products to help support a good night's sleep, it was time to head to the drawing board to formulate a CBD gummy with deep rest in mind.

 We sourced renowned natural sleep aid, Melatonin, and combined it with our signature outdoor grown CBD to create CBD Gummies with Melatonin.

-Enjoy 45MG of CBD strength, 3MG of melatonin, a Full Spectrum or THC-Free Broad Spectrum CBD extract, and your choice of 6 tasty flavors.
+Enjoy 45MG of CBD strength, 3MG of melatonin, a Full Spectrum or THC-Free Broad Spectrum CBD extract.

 In Conclusion: CBD or Melatonin For Sleep